mrcepid-rap/general_utilities/README.md

 ## Changelog

 * v1.5.5
   * Changed the association_resources bgzip_and_tabix function due to a bug.
-Default command executor has been removed as a global variable and now only sits within the function itself.
+The command is now being executed using pysam, which removes the need for Docker.

 * v1.5.3 & v1.5.4
   * Amended the bgzip_and_tabix function to accept an external command executor (e.g. if executing tests locally), otherwise the default command exectuor is used.